 "TrueCar said that their previous cost for storing a gigabyte of data (including hardware, software, and support) for a month in a data warehouse was $19.
 Using Hadoop, they pay 23 cents a month per gigabyte.
-That two orders-of-magnitude cost differential has got to be appealing to a lot of CIOs." - WSJ CIO Journal: Hadoop Hits the Big Time
+That two orders-of-magnitude cost differential has got to be appealing to a lot of CIOs."

 Excitement continues to grow around Hadoop.
 By harnessing the power of commodity compute infrastructure, it unlocks a different economic model for large scale data.
 For this reason, Hadoop serves as the plumbing for a slew of innovative products and services that previously wouldn’t have been feasible.